Protected Patient Information

 - HIV-Related Patients: these patients include individuals who have HIV and/or AIDS; records include all lab tests for HIV irrespective of their outcome (positive or negative), and any records that are HIV-related, such as HIV screening, counseling, risk assessments, reasons for visits, past medical history, etc.

-- Substance Use Patients: these patients include individuals who have received substance abuse disorder treatment at a federally funded facility (42 CFR Part 2) and individuals who have any data matching the substance use value sets as published by ResDAC.
+- Substance Use Disorder Patients: these patients are individuals who have received substance use disorder treatment at a facility or clinic that receives federal funds under the 42 CFR Part 2 law.

 - Community Connect Patients: these patients have seen Mount Sinai providers and also seen independent practices participating in the Mount Sinai Health Partners (MSHP) Clinically Integrated Network, but data from independent practices are excluded.